Traveling for Thanksgiving? States you need a COVID test before entering

 Alaska: All people traveling to Alaska must arrive with proof of a qualifying negative COVID-19 test.
 In addition to the negative test, travelers must also submit a travel declaration and a self-isolation plan.

-Connecticut: People traveling to Connecticut who are coming from a state (other than New York, New Jersey or Rhode Island) with a higher than 10% test positivity rate over a seven-day rolling average are required to self-quarantine upon arrival.
+Connecticut: People traveling to Connecticut who are coming from a state (other than New York, New Jersey, or Rhode Island) with a higher than 10% test positivity rate over a 7-day rolling average are required to self-quarantine upon arrival.
 Travelers may also have proof of a negative COVID test within 72 hours prior to arriving in Connecticut instead of quarantining.

 Hawaii: When travelers arrive in Hawaii, they must show proof of a negative COVID-19 test that was administered by an approved testing partner.
 Visitors must also create a Safe Travels account before traveling to the state.

 Illinois: While Illinois as a state does not have travel restrictions, the city of Chicago does.
-Those traveling from a “red” state in terms of the transmission rate (Utah, Montana, Wyoming, North Dakota, South Dakota, Nebraska, Kansas, Minnesota, Iowa, Wisconsin, or Indiana) must quarantine for 14 days upon arrival to the city regardless of a negative COVID-19 test or not.
-Visitors coming from an “orange” state (all other states except for Vermont and Maine) have the option to quarantine for 14 days or have proof of a negative test result upon arrival to the city.
+Those traveling from a ‘Red’ state (Utah, Montana, Wyoming, North Dakota, South Dakota, Nebraska, Kansas, Minnesota, Iowa, Wisconsin, or Indiana) must quarantine for 14 days upon arrival to the city–regardless of a negative COVID-19 test or not.
+Visitors coming from an ‘Orange’ state (all other states except for Vermont and Maine) have the option to quarantine for 14 days or have proof of a negative test result upon arrival to the city.

 Kentucky: Officials in Kentucky have issued a travel advisory with the recommendation of a 14-day self-quarantine for travelers who went to any of the states reporting a positive testing rate equal to or greater than 15%.